milanaryal/milanaryal.github.io/src/_posts/2012-12-06-common-tech-myths.md

 ---
 title: "8 common tech myths"
+description: "Using logic to overcome rooted beliefs"
 date: 2012-12-06T10:42:26+05:45
-excerpt: "Using logic to overcome rooted beliefs"
 ---

 The tech world has certain myths and tales that have passed down for generations.
 It is time that some of them were deconstructed: